irifed/vagrant-cluster/README.md

 ## Known issues

 Sometimes instance provisioning time on SoftLayer is too long, and Vagrant throws timeout errors.
 In this case it is advised to switch datacenter and try again or simply retry in same datacenter.
-For any other problems please create an issue on GitHub.
+For any other problems please create an issue on this GitHub repository.

 ## Future work